 Then on top of that, you'll need a laptop running your timing software (there's free software you can use, but it's probably worth investing on a paid software) and, of course, RFID tags, which depending on how many you buy and whether you want to integrate them on bibs etc will vary in cost between $0.10/tag to $0.50/tag (assuming you choose to use passive disposable tags, which is what most events these days do).

-RFID development kits are a popular way to get started building your RFID timing system from the ground up.
-These kits include the bare minimum of components you will need to develop your competence using RFID hardware and ship with components you can reuse to build your larger RFID system - like this basic Impinj development kit, which includes a reader, antennas, cables and sample tags.
+RFID development kits (like this one from Impinj) are a popular way to get started building your RFID timing system from the ground up.
+These kits include the bare minimum of components you will need to develop your competence using RFID hardware and ship with components you can reuse to build your larger RFID system.

 Timing a race